This website may ask your browser to store cookies. See our Cookies Policy for more information about our use of cookies.

 How strenuous?

-There is a fair amount of walking within the old town centre where vehicular access is restricted.
+There is a moderate amount of walking within the old town centre where vehicular access is restricted.
 The tour is planned on the expectation that participants walk to and from the concert venues.

 Are you fit enough to join the tour?